- Install Hugo

 shows how to add CSS code:

-- directly in that file, just below comment line
+- Directly in that file, just below comment line

 Custom CSS via inline styles